Fjfighter/vehicle-lane-detection/readme.md

+# Automated Lane Segmentation and Environment Tracking:

+This program uses computer vision and machine learning techniques to identify, classify, and detect lane markings and signs in real-time.
+The system also uses YOLO to detect and classify vehicles and objects which is used to aid lane prediction.

 # Code Organization:

 - **main.py** - contains the main function where input source is being processed both by the lane detection system as well as the vehicle recognition system.